TahaKoyuturk/Door-Runners/README.md

 ## How to Play

 - Swipe left or right to dodge obstacles.
-- Pass through doors marked with a '+' or '*' sign to multiply your character count.
+- Pass through doors marked with a '+' or 'x' sign to multiply your character count.
 - Reach the end of the path and stack characters on top of each other to build a tower.
 - Engage in a boss battle for big rewards.